Classes of Aggregation Rules for Ethical Decision Making in Automated Systems

-Stability is a highly relevant property of {\it aggregation operators} meaning that, in rough terms, `small input errors' do not lead to `big output errors' \cite{yager1997noncommutative,calvo2002aggregation,montero2007role,rojas2013strictly}.
-In our setting this means that voting rules must yield consistent choices on restricted sets of alternatives.
-For example, we do not want the decision of an autonomous vehicle with three passengers to be to go straight in the case that no pedestrians are in front of it, but swerve and crush a wall in the same situation when it transports only two passengers. \\
+Stability is a highly relevant property since an intelligent agent should be able to make decisions, even in the context of missing or noisy information \citep{greene2016embedding}.
+In our setting, this means that voting rules must yield consistent choices on restricted sets of alternatives.
+That is, even if `small' differences exist among the sets of alternatives the decisions made will not exhibit `big' differences.
+For example, the decision of an autonomous vehicle carrying three passengers on whether to go straight or swerve when no pedestrians are in front of it should be the same as if it were transporting only two people. \\

-The stability of a SCC $f$ depends on how both $f$ and the permutation process are defined.
+The next result shows that the stability of a SCC $f$ depends on how $f$ and the permutation process are defined.